georgeolee/bezier-input/README.md

 `points` – the initial control point coordinates ; 8 numbers or 4 (x, y) vector objects\
 `labelTop` `labelX` `labelY` - graph title and axis labels

-### Canvas Dimensions And Styling
+### Canvas Styling

 The bezier curve and control elements are drawn with the Canvas API.
-To keep most of the styling in one place, canvas drawing colors and control size, as well as the height and width attributes of the canvas, are set from custom CSS properties after the component renders.
-A ResizeObserver recomputes canvas size attributes and control point size if the canvas element or document root are resized.
+To keep styling in one place, canvas drawing colors and control point size are set from custom CSS properties after the component renders.